Background Information - My Early Life

 This was all so painful, and still is.
 I loved my school.
 I loved and participated in anything having to do with the Arts.
 I loved my friends.
 I so wanted a boyfriend.
 But my anxiety and depersonalization made all of this a terrible struggle.
 I literally had the world on a silver platter, and could barely hold myself together to enjoy it.

-My mother was out of the country at the time, and I frightened my nanny AnnieBelle to death who summoned my father who likewise hadn't a clue what to do.
+My mother was out of the country at the time, and I frightened AnnieBelle to death who summoned my father who likewise hadn't a clue what to do.
 I recall he took me to the eye doctor who found nothing wrong with me.
-Both my ophthalmologist and my father assumed I was just "going through some phase" -- doctor-speak for "We have no idea what's going on."
+Both my ophthalmologist and my father assumed I was just "going through some phase" -- doctor-speak for “we have no idea what's going on."
 I can't blame them completely as I didn't dare speak out on the length of my illness or the hideous relationship I had with my mother -- "Top Secret" of course.

 But the depersonalization returned with growing intensity and for longer periods of time.
 I called it "feeling weird" and again told my mother.
 She made fun of me -- "I was such a worry wort."
 She did not want me to talk about it or seek help.
 It is interesting that I never even discussed this again with my father for years, though he later helped pay future psychiatric bills -- he was that tangential to my life.

 I somehow managed to graduate from prep school and later receive a Bachelor's and a Master's degree from a respected university.
 I fell in love for the first time and maintained a two year relationship with a wonderful young man who will always remain special to me.
 He had his own crosses to bear and we understood and loved each other as we were both "different"; we kept no secrets from each other.
 After graduate school I won an internship to work at a major film studio in Hollywood, and worked another year as a production assistant on a popular national television series.